Dynamic Cantor Derivative Logic: Invertible Systems

 \begin{proof} We start with the right to left direction and we only show the case where $\varphi=\bc \psi $.
 Since $\varphi$ is in $\bc$-normal form then it is of the form $\bc^j p$.
 Since $j<n-i$ and by definition $(w,j)\in \nu ^{(n)} p$, then $\langle \mathfrak A^{(n)}, \nu ^{(n)}\rangle ,(w,i) \models \bc^jp$.
 The other direction follows similarly.
 The rest of the modalities and connectives follow by a standard induction on the build of $\varphi$. \end{proof} It then readily follows that $\varphi$ is consistent if and only if $\varphi'$ is consistent, which implies that $\varphi'$ is satisfiable on $\Omega$.
 This is equivalent to $\varphi$ being satisfiable on the class of invertible systems based on $\Omega$.
 From this, we obtain the following general result.

-\begin{restatable}{theorem}{topoh} Let $\Lambda$ be complete for a class $\Omega$ of derivative spaces.
+\begin{restatable}{thm}{topoh} Let $\Lambda$ be complete for a class $\Omega$ of derivative spaces.
 Then, if $\Omega$ is closed under sums, it follows that $\Lambda{\bf H}$ is complete for the class of invertible systems based on $\Omega$. \end{restatable}